iganets/iganet/docs/tutorial01.md

 ## Getting started

-In order to utilize IgANets in your application you need to
+In order to utilize IGAnets in your application you need to

 1.  include the main header file `iganet.h`,
 2.  call `iganet::init()` to initialize some internals at the start of the program, and